ADHD, Autism, & Bedwetting

 Is It Normal to Feel Frustrated or Angry About Your Child’s Bedwetting?

+It is very common for kids and their caregivers to experience a wide range of emotions on the bedwetting journey, especially since bedwetting can last an average of three to four years.
 Ms. Tasche emphasized, “Experiencing frustration, guilt, and helplessness as a parent dealing with bedwetting is entirely normal and understandable.
 It's important for parents and caregivers to acknowledge and validate these emotions, because denying them can exacerbate the stress associated with managing bedwetting.”

 How To Manage Frustration and Guilt, And Still Be a Supportive Parent